sutoiku/puffin/CLOUD.md

 Data lives in the cloud and has weight.
 A **Cloud Data Engine** must work against the cloud's gravitational pull, gently.

-- **Cloud Data** is heavy and its center of gravity is the data lake
+- **Cloud Data** is heavy and its center of gravity is the lakehouse
 - **Cloud Data** is collaborative (multiple users edit data and metadata)
 - **Cloud Data** is real-time (updated with submillisecond latency)
 - **Cloud Data** is small or large (from megabytes to petabytes)